BinaRam/MyGrandMothersDAO/grandmothersWallet.md

 She carried her daily spending money (rupees and paises) in a knot at the corner piece of her dress, the #saree.
 See the picture.
 That was her #wallet, safe and secure, always with her.
 When she went to a market to buy produce, say for x = 75 paise, she unknotted her "wallet," gathered and took out coins totaling y, usually more (y > x) than the amount to be paid for the product, and let the vendor keep the change as the Tx tip.
 Hmm... it sounds like the #Bitcoin UTXO model!
 Even my grandmother knew the UTXO model and how to manage a wallet!

 What are you waiting for?
 Get to learn crypto wallets and how to manage them.
+It is time to get on the #blockchain train.
+Check out #BIA.

+(The picture depicts a recreated knot similar to one used by my grandmother.
+Indeed #blockchain wallet in action )